In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 He hired some gardeners to care for his garden, but they weren’t as efficient as they could be because he never held them accountable.

-After the end of each season, the state would pay each Amit and Anuv based on their production, where Amit always had the upper hand.
+After each season, the state would pay Amit and Anuv based on their production, where Amit always had the upper hand.

 The Locust’s Storm-

 One year, a storm of locusts took the region under attack; they attacked all the fields regardless of their size.